 Before you can issue any type of refund, you must create a credit note.
 You can create a credit note manually in the invoice window.
 Note that this process is not necessary if you create a credit note during the enrolment cancellation process.

 The quickest way to create a credit note to fix an error is to find the original invoice, duplicate it and reverse it.

 Example 13.2.
 How to reverse an invoice to create a credit note

 Reversing an invoice manually allows you to make an adjustment (partial reversal) or complete reversal to an invoice created in error.
 Begin by opening the invoice window and locating the invoice that is problematic.

 Single click on the invoice, and from the cogwheel select the option 'Duplicate and reverse invoice'.
 A new manual invoice/credit note window will open.

 This new credit note will contain all the same invoice lines as the origional invoice line, but with each line item reversed.
 Remove any invoice lines you do not want to include in this credit note.

-To adjust the value of a remaining invoice line or charge the reversal to a different income account, double click on it.
-You can make changes to any of the fields available in the sheet.
+To adjust the value of a remaining invoice line or charge the reversal to a different income account, click to expand it.
+You can make changes to any of the fields available in the box.